adfinis/openshift-etcd-backup/README.md

 # OpenShift etcd backup CronJob

-Openshift 4 backup
+This CronJob creates an POD which runs `/usr/local/bin/cluster-backup.sh` on a master-node to create the described backup.
+After finishing, it copies the files to an configured PV and expires old backups according to its configuration.

-The Openshift 4 backup generates 2 different files with the date when it was performed.
+The OpenShift 4 backup generates 2 different files with the date when it is performed:

 - snapshot_2021-03-17_153108.db
-- static_kuberesources_2021-03-15_153108.tar.gz
+- static_kuberesources_2021-03-17_153108.tar.gz

 The .db file is a snapshot of the etcd and the .tar.gz contains the static pods of the control plane (etcd, api server, controller manager and scheduler) with their respective certificates and private keys.
-The backup that is made in a master contains the information of all masters, so it is only necessary to make it in a single master.
+Those files are put in an seperate directory on the PV per backup run.

 ## Installation